8Stringking/TITAN-MS3/README.md

-Code checked | Has the code been checked for errors? | Yes, Pass Console errors | Is there any errors in the console? | No, Pass Stability | Does using the forward and backward keys break the site? | No, Pass
+Code checked | Has the code been checked for errors? | Yes, Pass Console errors | Is there any errors in the console? | No, Pass Stability | Does using the forward and backward keys break the site? | No, Pass Stability | Does the site work as intended? | Yes, Pass

 <a name="code-validation"></a>